Table of Contents

 ➥ Data Collection and Preparation

-• Grab data from various sources: CRM, analytics tools, and customer surveys.
+• Grab data from various sources: CRM, call analytics tools, and customer surveys.

 • Make sure data is accurate and consistent.
 Clean and organize it.